What I Learned From a Lobster

 I found out in a video on Facebook.
 The caption, "Responding to Stress," got my attention.
 Or was it the close-up of an old, white-bearded, Nostradamus-looking man in a yarmulke — a rabbi?
 A wise Jewish fellow nonetheless.

-The lobster is to the sea what the artist is to the earth.
-As the lobster feels the discomfort of its own existence—as its shell becomes too small for its guts — it withdraws, only to emerge anew, having created a work of art.
+The lobster is to the sea what the writer is to the Earth.
+As the lobster feels the discomfort of its own existence—as its shell becomes too small for its guts — it withdraws,

 What if I lose my art?